The barest of first steps toward peace in Palestine

 And whatever Israelis think of that judgment, they know that Binyamin Netanyahu led them to this point.
 And it will dawn on them that, now, it will take a lot more than a new government to restore their standing in the world.

-Netanyahu might never be hauled up before the ICJ.
+Netanyahu might never be hauled up before the International Criminal Court.
 And the road to peace with Palestine may yet be a long one.
 But there will, I am sure, be a reckoning nonetheless.

 [1] Deutschewelle, “UK, Canada and Australia recognize Palestinian state,” September 21, 2025, https://www.dw.com/en/uk-canada-and-australia-recognize-palestinian-state/live-74075302; Steve Hendrix, “U.K., Canada, Australia recognize Palestine as a state, breaking with U.S.,” Washington Post, September 21, 2025, https://www.washingtonpost.com/world/2025/09/21/britain-recognizes-palestine-state-israel/; Cathrin Schaer, “What will recognizing Palestine as a state actually achieve?”
 Deutschewelle, September 21, 2025, https://www.dw.com/en/what-will-recognizing-palestine-as-a-state-actually-achieve/a-74047802; Esther Webber, “UK recognizes Palestinian statehood,” Politico, September 21, 2025, https://www.politico.eu/article/uk-recognize-palestinian-statehood/